Brinjal commonly known as eggplant or aubergine in some places of the world, is a culinary staple in various cultures around the globe.

 Brinjal is packed with antioxidants, which are compounds that help protect the body from damage caused by free radicals.

-The most notable antioxidant in brinjal is nasunin, an anthocyanin responsible for its vibrant colour, while the main phenolic acid in the flesh is chlorogenic acid.
+Another notable antioxidant in brinjal is nasunin, an anthocyanin responsible for its vibrant color and known for protecting cells from oxidative damage.

-Several studies indicate that anthocyanins and phenolic acids contribute to high antioxidant properties in eggplant.
-Eggplant exhibits potential health benefits in a number of degenerative diseases, cancer, cardiovascular diseases, diabetes, pulmonary disorders, and Alzheimer’s disease.
+Several studies indicate that anthocyanins and phenolic acids give eggplant its powerful antioxidant properties, contributing to various health benefits.
+Research suggests that eggplant may help protect against degenerative diseases, cancer, cardiovascular issues, diabetes, pulmonary disorders, and Alzheimer’s disease.

-In addition, animal studies have shown that certain eggplant varieties rich in phenolic phytochemicals and moderate antioxidants scavenge free radicals and have a potential to reduce blood vessel damage caused by high blood sugar levels resulting from oxidative damage.
+Animal studies also show that certain eggplant varieties, rich in phenolic compounds and antioxidants, help neutralize free radicals and may reduce blood vessel damage caused by high blood sugar levels.

 Brinjals are rich in alkaloids and phenolic compounds like delphinidine (an anthocyanin) and chlorogenic acid (a phenolic acid), which may contribute to overall heart health.